 - Reversed (R): The customer does not want this product feature.
 The prospect would prefer if it were not included.

 - Kano Model – How to delight your customers

-Download the First 6 Chapters for Free
+Download the First 4 Chapters Free

 Learn the major differences between B2B and B2C customer development, how to think about business ideas, and how to assess a venture’s risk in this 70-page sampler.

 Learn B2B customer development with our free email course: